vinaykumarvvs/api-automation-tutorial/src/test/java/Chapters/Chapter03/Chapter03.md

 * If you are reading this line then you are good to go.
 Let's get started with the <b>Third Chapter</b>

 #### **Quick Recap**
-Here are some listing, we have learned till now
+Here are some listings, we have learned till now
 1. How to send a GET Request
 2. How to validate the Response
 3. And also we have seen, How to segregate the things in order to maintain `Single Responsibility Principle`.